royashbrook/royashbrook.github.io/_posts/2010-05-26-top-10-best-logparser-links-plus-a-bonus-7.md

 8. http://blogs.msdn.com/b/mmcintyr/archive/2009/07/20/analyzing-iis-log-files-using-log-parser-part-1.aspx

     This article started me wanting to do some series charts.
 That's right….
-I blame you mike. =P and sadly, for some reason I wanted to do what he is doing in LogParser instead of just doing it in excel as he is doing it
+I blame you mike. 😛 and sadly, for some reason I wanted to do what he is doing in LogParser instead of just doing it in excel as he is doing it

 9. http://technet.microsoft.com/en-us/magazine/2006.08.insidemsft.aspx